Society of Information Risk Analysts

 Jeff Lowder: Introduces the "McCumber Cube" concept for thinking about information security risks, which forces you to consciously think about risks to the confidentiality, integrity, and availability of information in each of its states (storage, transit, processing).

-The Drunkard's Walk: How Randomness Rules Our Lives (Vintage)book Mlodinow, Leonard
+The Drunkard's Walk: How Randomness Rules Our Lives by Leonard Mlodinow

 Jay Jacobs: Randomness is really the lack of probability and this book made me question my own belief in seeking cause-n-effect by questioning events as simply being a product of randomness.